 Doka Coffee Tours from San Jose

-If you have a car, you can drive to Doka and take the coffee tour at the plantation.
-I recommend making reservations as they run tours 5 times a day Mon – Fri and 4 times a day on the weekends and it can get very busy during high season.
+If you have a car, you can drive to Doka Coffee Estate and take the coffee tour at the plantation.
+I recommend making reservations as it can get full quickly in high season (December through April).
+They run tours 5 times a day Mon – Fri and 4 times a day on the weekends.
 The Doka Estate Coffee Tour price is $18 – $65 per person depending on the package you get.

 You can watch a video of this tour below.

-This tour picked up in San Jose, went to Doka and then La Paz waterfall gardens.
+This tour picked up in San Jose, went to Doka Coffee Estate first for the coffee tour and breakfast, then Poas Volcano National Park and then La Paz waterfall gardens which is where lunch is.

 Diana says